mattdibi/yampad/README.md

 ## Firmware

-For now the firmware is available through mattdibi's [QMK firmware repository fork](https://github.com/mattdibi/qmk_firmware/tree/yampad).
+For now the firmware is available through mattdibi's [QMK firmware repository fork](https://github.com/mattdibi/qmk_firmware/tree/yampad), making sure you checkout the yampad branch.

 Make example for this keyboard (after setting up your build environment):